joostvdg/buming/README.md

 ## Plan/TODO

+* CLEAN UP RECENT MESSAGES <-- check if this is done
-* healthcheck endpoint
+* health check endpoint <-- should be done?
-* Send membership list to others
+* Send membership list to others <-- current step
-    * including a sign hash?
+* send message digest to others
     * refresh signing hash every x rotations of multicast?
-* send message digest to others
+* lamport timestamp ordering
 * keep a set of recent digests received
     * sign it?
 * propagate leave messages